 Stock Appreciation Rights

-While very similar to stock options, Stock Appreciation Rights – also referred to as “SARs” – are another form of option-based compensation.
+While very similar to stock options, Stock Appreciation Rights (SARs) are another form of option-based compensation.
 Stock Appreciation Rights have been in existence for some time, but their use has historically been limited due to their accounting treatment, which required that, unlike ISOs and NQSOs, employers must expense the grants.
-However, when the FASB mandated that corporations must also begin expensing ISOs and NQSOs, SARs’ popularity soared as they became equally attractive compensation strategies.
+However, when the Financial Accounting Standards Board (FASB) mandated that corporations must also begin expensing ISOs and NQSOs, SARs’ popularity soared as they became equally attractive compensation strategies.

-SARs are very similar in form to NQSO’s in that they are:
+SARs are very similar in form to NQSOs in that they are:

-Granted to employees at a set price
+Granted to employees at a set price.

-Usually subject to a specific vesting schedule set forth under the terms of the company plan, which may be time or performance based
+Usually subject to a specific vesting schedule set forth under the terms of the company plan, which may be time or performance based.

-Have a defined expiration date
+Have a defined expiration date.

 Once the SARs vest, the employee can exercise them and receive either cash for the amount that the SAR has appreciated above the strike price or, in some cases, for a stock equivalent to that same amount.
 Whether the SARs are stock or cash settled will be determined by the plan.